screepers/screepers-standards/segment_protocols/marketdata.md

         * `maxDistance` (optional): Orders must be at or below this distance from `origin` to be included.
 Assumes wrapping version of distance calculation is used.
         * `roomWhitelist` (optional): A list of room names that orders must originate from to be included.
         * `roomBlacklist` (optional): A list of room names that orders cannot originate from to be included.
-    * `sorting`: An object containing information on how the orders in this set are sorted.
+    * `sorting` (optional): An object containing information on how the orders in this set are sorted.
 This object contains:
-        * `sortRule`: Keyword describing sort rule.
+        * `sortRule` (optional): Keyword describing sort rule.
+If not provided, `bestDeal` is assumed.
 Options:
             * `bestDeal`: Lowest price for sellers / highest price for buyers comes first.
             * `lowestDistance`: Orders closer to `origin` come first.
         * `origin` (optional): Room name used for distance / transaction cost calculations in sorting.